 The adrenaline acts as a super-charger that gives you extra strength for fighting and extra fuel if you decide to skip the fighting and go straight for the “flighting”.
 Adrenaline can make you hear better, see better, respond faster…. and it can make you hyper-aware of everything around you so that you don’t miss anything that may be a threat.

 In a split second, the brain sends that adrenaline out to help keep you safe, and this all happens before you even realize its happening.

-So the logical question would be, “If there is nothing wrong with my 911 system, and my brain is perfectly healthy and normal, then why do I have an anxiety disorder?
+So the logical question would be, “If there is nothing wrong with my 911 system, and my brain is perfectly healthy and normal, then why do I have this anxiety disorder?

 Because the brains of people with an anxiety disorder have 911 on a perpetual state of re-dial.